OBOAcademy/obook/docs/reference/glossary-of-terms.md

 This term is frequently ambiguous.
 It can refer to [Text Annotation](#Text-Annotation), [OWL Annotation](#OWL Annotation), or [Association](#Association).

 #### AnnotationProperty
-Annotation properties are used to place annotations on individuals, class names, property names, and ontology names.
+Annotation properties are [OWL](#OWL) [axioms](#Axiom) that are used to place annotations on individuals, class names, property names, and ontology names.
 They do not affect the logical definition unless they are used as a "shortcut" that a pipeline expands to a logical axiom.

 #### Anonymous Ancestor
 An accumulation of all of the superclasses from ancestors of a class.